CateGitau/cat_dog_cnn/README.md

 ## Cat and Dog classifier using Pytorch

-In this project we classify whether images contain either a cat or dog.
-It's not perfect, still needs some tweaking but the main objective of this project was to learn how to use convolutional neural networks for classification usng Pytorch.
+In this project we classify whether images contain either a cat or a dog.
+It's not perfect, still needs some tweaking but the main objective of this project was to learn how to use convolutional neural networks for classification using Pytorch.

 ![alt text](https://github.com/CateGitau/cat_dog_cnn/blob/master/images/image2.jpg)
 ## Data Used